-As at January 1, 2016, there were a total of 26 individuals holding senior management positions at Artis and its major subsidiaries, 10 (38%) of which were women.
-Assuming that Directors are excluded from the definition of "executive officer" (as defined under applicable securities legislation), as at January 1, 2016, there were a total of 12 individuals holding executive officer positions, two (17%) of which were women.
+As at December 31, 2016, there were a total of 26 individuals holding senior management positions at Artis and its major subsidiaries, eight (31%) of which were women.

 Succession Planning

 The Board of Trustees Mandate provides that the Board is responsible for succession planning, including appointing, training and monitoring senior management, and the Governance and Compensation Committee has been tasked with the responsibility for making recommendations on same to the Board.
 The Governance and Compensation Committee reviews and discusses succession planning issues for the senior executives of Artis with the Chief Executive Officer on at least an annual basis.
 Discussions include prospects for high-performing executives, replacement scenarios for unexpected events and cross-training and development opportunities for the senior management team.